Fundraising in Western Australia is regulated by the Department of Commerce and the Western Australian Department of Racing, Gaming and Liquor.

 To find out more, visit the Department of Racing, Gaming and Liquor website or call (08) 9425 1888.

-Please note: this fact sheet is an overview of fundraising laws and regulations in Western Australia, not a complete guide.
+Note: This fact sheet is an overview of fundraising laws and regulations in Western Australia, not a complete guide.
 For more information about fundraising laws and regulations in Western Australia, please consult the relevant regulatory agencies.